Follow up calls being made in January- February 2022.

 I am not a child.
 Do you still need me to participate?

 Yes!
-This study will survey 10,000 people from all ages from 16 years to 65 and older.
+This study will survey 8500 people of all ages from 16 years to 65 and older.
 The interview will ask you some questions about your childhood and some questions about your current physical and mental health.

 Who is conducting the study?